therone18/SmartParking/README.md

 #  Smart Parking App (MVP)

-A web-based Smart Parking Management system built as part of a timed technical challenge.
+A web-based Smart Parking Management system built as part of a timed Trial Project.
 It allows users to reserve parking slots and upload payment receipts, while admins can manage locations, slots, users, and view analytics.

 ##  Tech Stack